vrk-kpa/suomifi-ui-components/src/core/Chip/Chip/Chip.md

   </div>

   <Chip>
+    Chip with a
+    reallyReallyLongWeirdWordThatNeedsToBeBrokenToFitInToTheChip and
-    Chip with a long content that doesn't fit into the component's maximum width of 290px
+    content that doesn't fit in one line and spans multiple lines.
   </Chip>

   <Chip disabled>Disabled chip</Chip>